-The highest-paid college football coaches in 2023
+The highest-paid college football coaches

 College football is big business, and the financial side keeps growing.
 No person at a school tends to reel in more money than the college football coach.
-Here is a look at 11 that are making millions for trying to win college football games.
+For the longest time, Nick Saban held rank as the highest-paid coach, followed by Clemson’s Dabo Swinney.

+Saban’s retirement and the extension for Georgia’s Kirby Smart changes the picture — take a look…

 Josh Heupel, Tennessee Volunteers